Note: This is part 2 of 7 of the five vayus series.

 We often close unconsciously to what we’re most familiar with.
 Our house and neighborhood become a background we barely pay attention to.

-Eventually, you’ll learn to open to the ordinary, even to the things which repel you, and you will be able to draw from them all.
-But in the beginning, the easiest way to learn how to practice this exercise is by taking a trip out of your normal surroundings.
+Eventually, you’ll learn to open to the ordinary, even to the things that repel you, and to draw from them all.
+But in the beginning, the easiest way to learn how to practice this exercise is by taking a trip out of your everyday surroundings.

-This doesn’t have to be a vacation to a foreign destination — although I highly recommend that from time to time.
-For the purpose of this practice, you can go to a local museum or art gallery, take a walk on the beach or through the woods, or just take a seat by the river.
+The trip doesn’t have to be a vacation to a foreign destination — although I highly recommend that from time to time.
+For the purpose of this practice, you can go to a local museum or art gallery, take a walk on the beach or through the woods, or take a seat by the river.

 This practice is not about acquiring more knowledge.
 It’s about opening to the vibration of the unfamiliar.
-Say you come across an oriental vase that was crafted in ancient China.
-Before your mind has a chance to analyze it, take a deep breath into the chakra system and open to what’s in front of you.
+Say you come across an oriental vase crafted in ancient China.
+Before your mind can analyze it, take a deep breath into the chakra system and open to what’s in front of you.

 What does the vase feel like in your body?
-What impressions is it throwing up?
+What is happing in your nervous system as you take it in?
 Do you notice any internal images or emotions?
 Breathe into those, allowing them to expand and circulate through you.

 Everything in the museum is an expression of conscious energy.
-Each exhibit has the flavor of the artist or craftsman who brought it into existence all of those years ago.
-If your mind is still, and your heart open, you can tune into that expression of energy and get a taste of what the artist felt when they were creating the piece.
+Each exhibit has the flavor of the artist or craftsman who brought it into existence years ago.
+If your mind is still and your heart is open, you can tune into that expression of energy and get a taste of what the artist felt while creating the piece.

 Draw that feeling deeper inside you.
 Allow it to feed and nourish you.
-Let it inspire and stir something within you which will rise.
+Let it inspire and stir something within you that will rise.

 Prana Practice: A Walk in the Woods

 The natural world is teeming with energy.
-Just sitting in nature, hiking through the forest, or floating down the river in a kayak, can balance your pranic field.
-And that’s without doing any type of practice at all.
+Sitting in nature, hiking through the forest, or floating down the river in a kayak can balance your pranic field.
+And that’s without doing any practice at all.

-The sounds of birds and insects, the smell of decaying leaves, the beauty of wildflowers — all have a harmonizing effect on your nervous system.
-Just by removing yourself from the influence of fluorescent lights, air-conditioning, and LED screens, and spending some time outdoors, you will become lighter and uplifted.
+The sounds of birds and insects, the smell of decaying leaves, and the beauty of wildflowers — all harmonize your nervous system.
+By removing yourself from the influence of fluorescent lights, air-conditioning, and LED screens and spending time outdoors, you will become lighter and uplifted.

-These effects can be greatly enhanced by consciously opening inside and allowing the prana around you to flow in.
+These effects are greatly enhanced by consciously opening inside and allowing the prana around you to flow in.

-As you walk through the woods, breathe the energy in using the method described above.
-Drop your mind into manipura chakra so you see and feel what’s going on around you rather than what you think about what’s going on around you.
+As you walk through the woods, breathe in the energy using the method described above.
+Drop your mind into manipura chakra so you see and feel what’s happening around you rather than what you think about what’s happening around you.

 Prana Practice: Attend a Music Festival

-Another great place to practice drawing energy is at a live event like a music festival.
-When a talented band is playing, they have the attention of the entire audience.
-All the energy in the place is flowing in one direction.
+A live event like a music festival is another great place to practice drawing energy.
+When a talented band is playing, they have the entire audience’s attention.
+All the energy of the crowd is flowing in one direction.

-There are certain bands who’ve been playing live shows for some time and have a sensitivity to this.
-They feel it, play off it, and create this beautiful, spontaneous interaction.
-At the peak moments of their most popular songs, the energy of the field is so charged it could power a small city.
+Some bands with a long experience of playing live shows develop a sensitivity to this.
+They feel and play off the energy, creating a beautiful and spontaneous interaction.
+At the peak moments of well-known songs, the energy of the field becomes so charged it could power a small city.

-This can take some practice, especially if you have aversions to crowds or don’t resonate with the music being played.
-And like any other life experience, there may be a million things going on inside you which create resistance.
+It can take some practice, especially if you have aversions to crowds or don’t resonate with the music.
+And like any other life experience, there may be a million things inside you that create resistance.

 You might be hungry or overheated.
 Or you might be shy and self-conscious and have thoughts spinning through your head about how you look or whether you’re dancing the right way.